 (Naess, An Empirical Study, 5).

-But despite this similarity in motivation, there are some striking difference between the two approaches, particularly in relation to the topics investigated and the objectives of the undertaking.
+But despite this similarity in motivation, there are some striking differences between the two approaches, particularly in relation to the topics investigated and the objectives of the undertaking.

 Empirical Semantics maintained a much narrower focus than experimental philosophy.
 Naess had big ideas about its possible future, stating that ‘there are scarcely any of the traditional philosophic problems which are not suitable for this procedure’ (“Truth”: 162).
 In practice, however, he restricted his own work to topics in the philosophy of language, starting with the notion of ‘truth’, and continuing in later work to interrogate his participants on issues relating to synonymity (e.g. Communication and Argument).
 As well as being more limited in terms of the range of subjects to which it was applied, Naess’s approach was also more exploratory than that of most present day experimental philosophers.
 He set out to discover what people thought about a philosophically important term such as ‘truth’, or how they reacted to statements which might be judged to be synonymous, and drew generalisations from the data he collected.
 He did not start out with specific hypotheses about these issues and gather data with which to test such hypotheses.
 Further, and in still more marked contrast to the expressed concerns and motivations of many present day experimental philosophers, he did not have much to say about the possible psychological processes or social influences underlying his participants’ responses.